 If the money and energy that might be saved by quitting the current show system would be invested in the health, our purebred dogs would recover in a few years.
-The only shows that would make sense are “breeding shows”, which means the dogs are not judged “anounymously” and indivdually, but knowing his name and presenting his offspring and relatives, together with a behavioral testing, a standardized cataloguing of all dogs and health testing.
+The only shows that would make sense are “breeding shows”, which means the dogs are not judged “anounymously” and indivdually, but knowing their names and presenting their offspring and relatives, together with a behavioral testing, a standardized cataloguing of all dogs and health testing.
 This way breeders and other interested people could choose future breeding dogs not only by their look (phenotype), but by the way they pass on certain features (genotype).

-A breeder should only breed anatomically sound dogs without physical exaggerations (see “Classic great dane type“) and with a good movement.
+A breeder should only breed anatomically sound dogs without physical exaggerations (see “Classic type vs hyper type“) and with a good movement.
 The great dane does not have any extreme features according to its standard.
 Its anatomy is not so far away from its forefather the wolf.
 Even the size of the great dane is not so extreme if you consider that wolves can also reach 80cm at withers.
 But it is important to be moderate and to avoid extreme size, huge amounts of loose skin or extreme weight.

-At least in Europe you can regularly find great danes who are timid and tend to be fear-aggressive.
+At least in Europe you can regularly find great danes which are timid and tend to be fear-aggressive.
 The temperament does not play a big role in the EUDDC breeding license (only 12 of 310 points) and the so-called “temperament test” often doesn’t last longer than 2 minutes.
 You can even see dogs who cannot be touched by the judges and are very anxious achieving their breeding license.

 It’s disastrous if a dog which reaches 60-90kg does not have a sound temper and acts unpredictably.
 Great danes are companion dogs nowadays, they live in families and they have to adapt to human society, especially in times when the hostility towards dogs is raising.